Course Information

 How do I book a swim?

-Please see our Booking Process page for instructions.
+Please see our Booking Your Swim page for instructions.

 Can I be waitlisted for a date or course?

 Yes.
-Please contact us if you are interested in a specific course or date if our calendar shows it is no longer available.
+Please contact us if you are interested in a specific course or date.

 We will notify you if a swimmer cancels or reschedules and the course or date you desire becomes available.
 You will need to complete a booking contract and pay any fees associated for the swim.